taryesz/graph-analyzer/README.md

 Secondly, give the program some information about a graph, i.e. how many vertices it's going to have.

-Then, it's time to provide vertices: each line that you are going to fill with data is tied to a specific vertex [ *meaning that the n-th line is the n-th vertex's parameteres* ].
+Then, it's time to provide the vertices themselves: each line that you are going to fill with data is tied to a specific vertex [ *meaning that the n-th line is the n-th vertex's parameters* ].
 Start the line with a number of connections [ *adjacency* ] this vertex has and then type all the vertices' indices that this vertex is connected to.

 Repeat the process as many times as there are graphs and their vertices.